May a foreign resident get a mortgage from an Italian Bank in the process of buying a property in Italy?

 - Insurance and translation fees if required.

-The chances to obtain a mortgage are conditioned upon several parameters, such as:
+The chances to obtain a mortgage for buying property in Italy are conditioned upon several parameters, such as:

 - The amount of the sum requested as loan; Banks usually grant no more than 60/70% of the purchase price according to the Evaluation Report drafted by the surveyor appointed (see above);